pvvx/ADV_BLE2UART/source/ble2uart/README.md

 - the BLE device can be fully controlled by the hosts via commands;
 - Available commands can be extended.

-If the RGB LED switches on for a while when powering on the device (e.g., new device), it means that the default bitrate has an invalid value; press the PROG key to define a valid UART bitrate.
+If the RGB LED switches on for a while (all three colors) when powering on the device (e.g., new device), it means that the default bitrate has an invalid value; press the PROG key to define a valid UART bitrate.

 ## TB-03F-KIT LEDs